 "There is a boy called T.T.K. who rode a horse; he gave little hay.
-One day, the horse said: 'I fear I will soon be dead'; But T.T.K. said: 'It is O.K.' "

-Very little hay is being given to these poor over-worked horses.
-I hope that T.T.K. would not say that it is really O. K.

-I am not one of those who like the strike.
+One day, the horse said: 'I fear I will soon be dead'; But T.T.K. said: 'It is O.K.' " Very little hay is being given to these poor over-worked horses.
+I hope that T.T.K. would not say that it is really O. K. I am not one of those who like the strike.
 I am not going to say how it was engineered or who engineered it.
 I have got nothing to do with it.
 But I was approached by an organisation called the All-India Life Insurance Employees Association who requested me to preside over a meeting in Calcutta, which was attended by Menibers of Parliament belonging to all parties.
 I had the privilege to preside over that meeting.
 Some Congress M.Ps. were present; some communist M.Ps. were also there.
 The Socialist Party was represented.
 All parties were there and we said, "We shall try to do our best; we shall plead for you in Parliament.
-But, do not resort to strike or direct action."
-We assured them of a debate in Parliament if justice was not coming.
-We also appealed to them that strike was the last weapon and they should not resort to it.
+But, do not resort to strike or direct action." assured them of a debate in Parliament if justice was not coming.
+We also appealed to them that strike was Just look at the figures.
+There are come of us who are sceptical of the utility of building up a monolithic corporation like this, eliminating all competition.
+But, Parliament has accepted it and we must bow down to that decision.
+In that spirit, I am the last weapon and they should not resort to it.
 Now, I do not think that me hon.
 Minister will victimise the mousands of poor people simply bemuse they resorted to a strike.
-I am .mrry to say that I am convinced that iustice is not being done to them.
+I am wrry to say that I am convinced that iustice is not being done to them.